For Using DooDoo Voodoo

 leave it up to you to determine if the following

-method is appropriate for your situation and environment.
-We assume no
+method is appropriate for your situation and environment and can assume no

 We use a 5-gallon bucket & lid we